La Ronde (play): Theatrical adaptations

 Dood Paard, the Amsterdam-based avant-garde theater collective, presented Reigen ad lib at the Peter B. Lewis Theater of the Guggenheim Museum in New York in April 2011.

-A new translation, translated by Lukas Raphael, directed by Joel Cottrell and designed by Amber Dernulc set in 1953, opened at The White Bear in London in August 2011.
+A translation, translated by Lukas Raphael, directed by Joel Cottrell and designed by Amber Dernulc set in 1953, opened at The White Bear in London in August 2011.

-A new contemporary adaptation, by American playwright Steven Dietz, is called "American la Ronde".
+An adaptation by American playwright Steven Dietz, was called "American la Ronde".
 This version hews to the Schnitzler structure but updates the roles to more modern archetypes.
 It also leaves the gender of all roles at the discretion of the producing theatre.
 "American la Ronde" is published by Dramatists Play Service, New York.
 This adaptation, under its previous title 360 (round dance), was given a workshop production at the University of Texas at Austin in 2011.

-The dramatic structure of the play has been utilized by longform improv ensembles.
+Since the 1990s, the dramatic structure of the play has been utilized by longform improvisational theater ensembles.
 A series of two-person improvised scenes are interwoven in the same way as Schnitzler's characters are.
 The form was first used by Craig Cackowski in Chicago in the mid-1990s.

-in February 2017, a new adaptation written and directed by Max Gill was first staged at The Bunker Theatre, London.
+In February 2017, an adaptation written and directed by Max Gill was first staged at The Bunker Theatre, London.
 The cast featured Alexander Vlahos, Lauren Samuels, Amanda Wilkin and Leemore Marrett Jr. In Gill's new version, a gender-fluid text meant that any part could be played by any actor, regardless of gender.
 The roles were assigned each night in between scenes by a 'La Ronde' or Wheel of Fortune.
 There were over 3000 possible realisations of the play.
 The text is published by Oberon Books.

+In 2026, an immersive silent disco-style dance theatre adaptation entitled The Circuit was produced by New York Theatre Company in Dumbo, Brooklyn.
+It was co-directed by Josh Zacher and John Kroft, with choreography by Zacher.
+The script, by Connor Wentworth, is based upon Eric Bentley's 1982 translation of La Ronde.